RhysCAllen/CS50_public/CosmicRayBitFlip.md

 #### Project Summary
 This repository was submitted in partial fulfllment of the requirements for CS50x: Introduction to Computer Science (Harvard University via EdX), 2023.
 This is the final project for the class.

-My long-term goal is to be able to write programs that showcase scientific analysis, especially related to microbiology.
-I chose to focus on writing web applications because they would allow me to combine the speed and power of C, with the data science libraries and web-based visualization capabilities of Python and JavaScript.
+My long-term programming goal is to learn scientific computation: using the power of computers to create, analyze, and visualize scientific discoveries, especially related to microbiology.
+I chose to focus on writing web applications for this project in order to combine the speed and power of C, with the data science libraries and web-based visualizations of Python and JavaScript.
 This project helped me work towards my goals as a scientist and programmer.

 #### Skills previously used during cs50x:
     -C, Python, flask, jinja, HTML, CSS, JavaScript